 Although an encouraging number of children are starting school, few of them manage to complete their studies.
 There are a number reasons for this.
 There is pressure from home for children to help on the subsistence plot or work to keep the family supported.
 The cost of uniforms and books get higher as the children progress, causing parents to show less support for their child’s education.
 There are also fewer junior and senior schools and so travel time increases as children have to walk further to reach the nearest school.
 With the lack of sanitation, puberty is tough for girls and they are often literally teased out of school.

-We have had up to 121 children enrolled on this scheme; and currently 25 children in our bursary programme.
+We have been able to help over 300 children through the scheme.
 The recipients are deprived families, single parents, and orphans who due to poverty are at risk of child exploitation, trafficking, child neglect or child displacement.
 We provide educational support to help keep the family unit together, which includes a package to cover expenses for school fees, uniforms, stationary and in some cases household costs.

-We have learnt much from managing this programme over a 9 year period and are no longer setting up new bursaries.
-The children in our scheme will continue to be supported until there education is completed.
+We have learnt much from managing this programme over a 14-year period and are no longer setting up new bursaries.
+The children in our scheme will continue to be supported until their education is completed.